-Term vs Permanent Life Insurance
+Term Vs. Permanent Life Insurance

 Life Insurance can feel so much more like “Death Insurance” if we don’t focus on what the product we are purchasing does.
-We spend a lot of time analyzing the cost vs value of what it is we are buying, but is that a realistic buying strategy if you truly don’t understand how to analyze the “value” of the different types of life insurance?
+We spend a lot of time analyzing the cost vs. the value of what it is we are buying, but is that a realistic buying strategy if you truly don’t understand how to analyze the “value” of the different types of life insurance?
 So often we are caught up in what the product is rather than what it does.
-This is where many of our misunderstandings of life insurance Begin
+This is where many of our misunderstandings of life insurance begin.

 Knowing what type of life insurance is right for you can be less about how much the product costs each month and more about what it is you are looking to accomplish and can you afford to do this the correct way.
 For example, if you and your family needed a place to live for just a few short months while your home is being renovated, would you purchase another home to live in for 4 months?
 Likely not; it would make much more sense to rent a place for your family to rest their head during that short time, wouldn’t it?

 Sadly, many shoppers are uneducated on this process.
-The ability to understand these products as a consumer can be daunting and not having an advisor there to help you rationalize your situation and the different products out there can leave you making costly mistakes that may affect you for a lifetime.
+The ability to understand these products as a consumer can be daunting, and not having an advisor there to help you rationalize your situation and the different products out there can leave you making costly mistakes that may affect you for a lifetime.

 One of the more common and major mistakes Life Insurance consumers make: Renting when you should be buying.

-So, what is renting Vs Buying when it comes to Life insurance?
+So, what is renting vs. buying when it comes to Life Insurance?

-The family we recently discussed was looking to rent a home, However, what if you are looking to purchase a home?
+The family we recently discussed was looking to rent a home.
+However, what if you are looking to purchase a home?
 Why would you want to purchase a home, what are the benefits to doing so?
 Most of us understand that purchasing a home means you are working towards owning the property outright.
 It belongs to you permanently at some point and you don’t owe any money on the home any longer.
 It is now a pure “asset’.
 There is equity in that asset that can be exchanged for cash.
 This happens when you sell the home, or when you take equity out of the home as a loan perhaps to make renovations, pay off a car, cover outstanding medical bills, pay for a child’s college education, etc. The hope is that one day your home will have more market value than you actually paid for the home or what you currently owe on it if it is not paid off.
 This is called Equity.

-There are many types of Permanent Life Insurance policies out there, but to keep things simple, we will use Universal Life insurance as the example.
+There are many types of Permanent Life Insurance policies out there, but to keep things simple, we will use Universal Life insurance as an example.
 Universal Life Insurance policies are permanent because they are intended to last forever and, in most cases, they are structured for the purpose of accumulating cash value, they can be paid off someday depending on how you structure your policy and you will own your policy outright.
-In this case, it has become an Asset that you can access its cash value, Borrow or Loan against it, use it to pay for your families living expenses in the event you pass prematurely, Pay for your Child’s college education, etc.
+In this case, it has become an asset that you can access its cash value, Borrow or Loan against it, use it to pay for your families living expenses in the event you pass prematurely, Pay for your Child’s college education, etc.